 Javier Calderon, director

-The UW Horn Choir, founded in 1974, meets for a 90-minute rehearsal each week in preparation for an average of two local performances.
-The ensemble comprises primarily horn majors and the standard of performance is high.
-The Horn Choir is an extension of the horn studio class; meeting together as a performing group, while constantly rotating the part assignments, provides students with extensive training toward advanced section playing.
-Professor Grabois’ rehearsals with the horn students provides an additional opportunity to share detailed and practical ideas on interpretation, styles and periods of music, section blending and other significant elements of performance.
+The UW–Madison Horn Choir, founded in 1974, rehearses 90 minutes per week and performs an annual holiday concert at the Chazen Museum.
+In the spring semester, the group reconfigures as Twisted Metal, an all-horn, rock-and-roll band for which the students arrange all the music.
+An extension of horn studio class, the Horn Choir is comprised primarily of horn majors and the standard of performance is high.
+It meets together as a performing group while constantly rotating part assignments, providing students with extensive training toward advanced section playing.
+Prof. Grabois’s rehearsal direction explores detailed and practical ideas on interpretation, styles and periods of music, section blending, and other significant elements of performance.

 Daniel Grabois, director